parrotassassin15/eCPPT/Buffer-Overflow-Prep/x86-Windows-Stack-Based-Buffer-Overflow.md

 ##### Demo

-Note:  this is not valid python! just a mind map
+Note:  this is not valid python!
+This is Just a mind map, but very important to understand.

 ```python3
 string parrot(str):